sonyahack1/PortSwigger/SSRF-7_whitelist-based_input_filter/PortSwigger_SSRF-SSRF_with_whitelist-based_input_filter___24.04.2025_.md

 "External stock check host must be stock.weliketoshop.net"

 ```
 > So.
 There are several ways that can help to trick the server filter and make it make a request to an allowed domain.
-It is important to remember that I am trying to
-> bypass the filtering at the level of the application code itself, so that the server makes the request further away from itself, and then the request itself with the
+> **Note:** It is important to remember that I am trying to bypass the filtering at the level of the application code itself, so
-> parsing function and url-encoding.
+> that the server makes the request further away from itself, and then the request itself with the parsing function and url-encoding.

 > When a URL has '@', everything before the '@' is considered credentials (login and password).
 And everything after the '@' is considered the real host.
 > The '#' symbol in the URL is the beginning of a fragment that is not sent at all.
 It is only for browsers